-The hosts are selected from the pipeline source catalog that is produced upstream by imposing a cut in their extendedness measurement, and selecting $N{\rm src} = \min(100, N \times 0.05)$ of the available sources per detector.
+We assess the performance of our difference imaging pipeline using synthetic source injection on the science images prior to differencing.
+We construct a catalog of injected sources by joining two different samples of point sources, a set of hosted sources to emulate transients in galaxies and second set of hostless sources.
+The hosts are selected from the pipeline source catalog that is produced upstream by imposing a cut on their extendedness measurement and selecting $N{\rm src} = \min(100, N \times 0.05)$ of the N available sources per detector.
 For each host we pick a random position angle and radius using its light profile shape, and also a random value of brightness for the injected source, with magnitudes higher than the host source.
-The hostless sources instead have random positions in the CCD focal plane, and with magnitudes chosen from a random uniform distribution with $20 \geq m \geq m{lim} + 1$ with $m{lim}$ the limiting magnitude of the image.

-We used the LSST package source\injection to include these sources into our test images, we performed a coordinate cross-match task, with a threshold of 0."5 to find which of these sources were detected and which were lost, enabling the calculation of a set of performance metrics.
+The hostless sources instead have random positions in the CCD focal plane, and magnitudes chosen from a random uniform distribution with $20 \ge m \ge m{lim} + 1$ with m{lim} the limiting magnitude of the image.
+We used the LSST source_injection package95 to include these sources in our test images.
+We performed a coordinate cross-match task, with a threshold of 0".5 to find which of these sources were detected and which were lost, enabling the calculation of a set of performance metrics.

-In Figure 28 we show the detection completeness as function of the SNR, for sources in the ECDFS field, for filters griz.
-We observe a completeness > 95% for sources with SNR> 6, with mean completeness $\simeq 99\%$ and standard deviation of $\simeq 0.7\%$ .
-In Figure 29 we show the distribution of the residuals of
+In Figure 32 we show the detection completeness as a function of the SNR, for sources in the ECDFS field, for filters griz.
+We observe a completeness > 95% for sources with SNR> 6, with mean completeness $\simeq 99\%$ and standard deviation of $\simeq 0.7\%$.
+In Figure 33 we show the distribution of the residuals of the recovered sky coordinates for the detected synthetic sources.
+The marginal distributions are both centered at zero, and for sources of S/N > 20 the residuals are compatible with normal distributions $\mathcal{N}(\mu = 0, \sigma^2 = (0''.02)^2)$.
+In Figure 34 we show photometry results for our detected synthetic sources in the i filter, using PSF pho-